Skip to content

 • Higher soft and hard costs of password authentication: The higher soft and hard costs caused by password reset efforts and lost productivity combined with the aforementioned factors reduce the return on investment (in authentication) for businesses.

 Passwordless authentication solves all the problems mentioned above for businesses, which is why it has been proven a better choice for business environments.
-As a result, businesses today are progressively shifting towards passwordless authentication, eventually leading to a password-free future.
+As a result, businesses today are progressively shifting towards passwordless authentication.
+By 2026, passkeys and other passwordless methods have crossed into the mainstream, with major platforms and identity providers shipping them by default, eventually leading to a password-free future.
 Now that we have discussed why passwordless authentication is better than password authentication, let's discuss what it is exactly and how it benefits business environments.

 Passwordless authentication enables users to log in and access IT resources, systems or applications without using passwords.
 The user instead offers another form of authentication, like a biometric, proximity badge, OTP, magic link login or hardware token code.